Shambhavigantla/hack_UniversityFileTrackingSystem/README.md

 - It supports **web, Android, and iOS platforms**.

-- User friendly interface **responsiveness** for mobile, tablet and desktop screen-sizes.
+- User-friendly interface **responsiveness** for mobile, tablet and desktop screen sizes.

 ## Tools Used